 Leading questions can prevent you from receiving honest answers from your interviewee.
-Remember, the person you are interviewing wants to impress you, so if you ask a question that points them towards the answer, they may just say what you want to hear.
-Instead, try an open ended, neutral and descriptive question.
+Remember, the person you are interviewing wants to impress you, so if you ask a question that points them toward the answer, they may just say what you want to hear.
+Instead, try an open-ended, neutral, and descriptive question.

 2. Don't Leave Everything Open-Ended

 While open-ended questions are often effective (like the question above), they don't always reveal the whole picture of what you're trying to discover.
 Being specific can help in situations where your interviewee may need a bit more guidance to answer the question that you're really asking.

 Don't Ask: What do you like to do in your free time?

 Do Ask: What did you do yesterday?
 What are you plans this weekend?

 3. Avoid Making Assumptions

 Looking at a potential caregiver's resume will inevitably raise questions about their past experience and what type of caregiver they would be.
 It's important not to make assumptions about why they've chosen to apply for this job and instead have an open dialogue during the interview to find out.
 You'll be surprised at the multifaceted response you may receive.

 Don't Ask: You have a lot of education, why would you want to care for kids all day?

 Do Ask: Why do you want to care for my children and what do you hope to learn?